Disservin/fastchess/README.md

     NOTATION defaults to san, alternatively you can choose lan, default file output is fast-chess.pgn, tracknodes adds the node count to the pgn.
   -log file=NAME
+  -config file=NAME discard=true
+    After a ctrl c event or finishing all games the current config is automatically saved.
+    You can restart fast-chess using this argument.
+This can be used to conveniently load engine configurations or/and to resume from a previous stop.
+In case you want to discard the saved game results you can specify `discard`.
+Note: This must be specified after and only after file.

 Engine;
   name=NAME